 However, if you plan to do in-depth research and collect many citations, it is recommended that you use a more robust program such as the ones described below.

-The University Libraries supports three software programs used for citation management:
+The University Libraries supports these software programs used for citation management:

 Each has features which make them unique.
 However, all of them help you collect and organize bibliographic citations for journal articles, books, websites, and other types of research material.
 Each also has a tool for aiding in embedding citations and creating reference lists in your word processing document as you write.